18F/health-tracking-course/collections/_rubric/id-low-1.md

 There are many things that could happen with this content.
 It could be repackaged and resold by a vendor (the license allows that).
 It could be modified and used by other government agencies at the federal, state, and local level as part of their own training and contracting process (the license allows that).
 It could be translated into other languages and used by other governments around the world to shape their contracting and software management practices (the license allows that).

-Or it might be that SOs at CMS are the only people to ever use this content.
+Or it might be that {{site.po}}s are the only people to ever use this content.
 That would be wonderful, because that is who this content was developed for.
 But it is important to note that the work belongs to you (and the rest of the world) and no one can take it away from you.

 ## A smattering of open (10m, solo)